RosettaCommons/documentation/application_documentation/utilities/constel.md

 References
 ==========
-Khowsathit J, Bazzoli A, Cheng H, and Karanicolas J. _Allosteric control of antibody activity by deletion and rescue of a complex structural constellation._ ACS Central Science (2020), https://doi.org/10.1021/acscentsci.9b01065
+Khowsathit J, Bazzoli A, Cheng H, and Karanicolas J. _Computational Design of an Allosteric Antibody Switch by Deletion and Rescue of a Complex Structural Constellation._ ACS Central Science (2020), https://doi.org/10.1021/acscentsci.9b01065